checkly/docs.checklyhq.com/site/content/learn/playwright/basics/generating-pdfs.md

 We can easily transform existing web pages into PDF format, just as we have shown in our example.
 An even more interesting use case is about generating a brand new document: now we can use our existing HTML and CSS skills to produce high-quality PDFs, often eliminating the need for LaTeX or similar tools.

-See points 2 and 3 of the following section for practical examples of this approach.

-## Further reading

-1. Pocket Admin's article on [generating PDF from HTML](https://pocketadmin.tech/en/puppeteer-generate-pdf/).
-2. Florian Mößle's guide to [generating invoices with Puppeteer](https://medium.com/@fmoessle/use-html-and-puppeteer-to-create-pdfs-in-node-js-566dbaf9d9ca)
-3. A great example of Puppeteer's PDF generation feature: [Li Haoyi](https://twitter.com/li_haoyi)'s [Hands On Scala](https://www.handsonscala.com/index.html) book.
-See the [build pipeline](https://github.com/handsonscala/build) behind it.